If you invest in great camping and hiking gear, it's worth your while to put the time into keeping it clean, repaired and properly stored.

-Here’s how to get your gear in tip-top shape while you’ve got some time on your hands.
+Here’s how to get your gear in tip-top shape and ready for the next adventure.

 TENTS AND TARPS